genexuslabs/JavaClasses/README.md

   ## Agreement on Compatibility from now on

-  Interfaces started to be used in this refactoring process, and GeneXus SA commits evolving some of them maintaining compatibility.
+  With interfaces now in place since the v16 Upgrade 4 release, GeneXus SA commits to evolve them while maintaining compatibility.